WeAreAcademy/academy-react-ts-starter-vite/README.md

 ### Creation history

-Created initially with vite, with a react-ts template
+-   Created initially with vite, with a react-ts template

 ```bash
 yarn create vite academy-react-starter-vite --template react-ts
 ```

+-   Removed all unnecessary css and JSX